-The unappropriated retained earnings of the Group includes the accumulated earnings in subsidiaries and equity in net losses of joint ventures amounting to P178,889, P471,609, and P90,426 in 2020, 2019 and 2018, respectively.
+The unappropriated retained earnings of the Group includes the accumulated earnings in subsidiaries and equity in net losses of joint ventures amounting to P442,212, P178,889 and P471,609 in 2021, 2020 and 2019, respectively.
 Such amounts are not available for declaration as dividends until declared by the respective investees.

-The unappropriated retained earnings of the Group is restricted in the amount of P2,669,973 in 2020, 2019 and 2018, representing the cost of common and preferred shares held in treasury.
+The unappropriated retained earnings of the Group is restricted in the amount of P3,669,973 and P2,669,973 in 2021, 2020 and 2019, respectively representing the cost of common and preferred shares held in treasury.